The 2010 Missouri Taxidermist Convention and Competition

 With over 30 years of experience in the industry, Kent Reedy is known as one of the best bird taxidermists and instructors in the nation.
 Kent became involved in taxidermy at the early age of 16, and has developed that interest into the successful school he operates today.
 Kent has won numerous Best of show awards at State competitions.
 In 1987 Kent won Best in World, as well as Best of Show at the World Taxidermy Championships.
 He followed that up with a Master of Masters win in the 1995 WTC.
 Kent is a great teacher and judge, and has judged State, National, International, and World competitions, including a trip to Europe in 2008 to judge the World Taxidermy Championships in Salzburg, Austria.
 We look forward to having Kent on our 2010 panel of judges.

-Manny Chavez - Gameheads/Mammals
+Mitch Webb - Gameheads/Mammals

 Randy Pike - Fish/Amateur